MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-java-weblogic-webapp-authorization-group-entra-id.md

 ---
-title: Enable your Java WebLogic web app to sign in users and restrict access to pages using security groups and group claims with the Microsoft identity platform
+title: Secure Java WebLogic apps using groups and group claims
-description: Shows you how to develop a Java WebLogic web app to sign in users and restrict access to pages using security groups and group claims with the Microsoft identity platform.
+description: Shows how to create a WebLogic app to sign in users and restrict access to pages using security groups and group claims with the Microsoft identity platform.
 services: active-directory
 ms.date: 03/11/2024
 ms.service: active-directory